BiomedSciAI/.github/profile/README.md

 ## 🌈 How can I get involved?

-If you want to contribute and get involved check out our guidelines and code of conduct.
+If you want to contribute and get involved check out the guidelines of the repository of your interest and our [code of conduct](code_of_conduct.md).

 ## 👩‍💻 How can I use it?